imaccallum/TigerZone/Design/aiIdeas.md

 ## Ideas for the AI

+# First two turns of game
+- Try to place a Tiger on an region that's unclaimed, since it's very likely that they will expand (worth many points in end) or close quickly if it's a lake.

 # Placing Tigers
 - When placing a tile, iterate over all the possibilities, if by placing the tile on some of them, can complete a Region, find the largest one that meets the criteria, complete it and place a Tiger on it.